hireflutter-dev/hf-retry/README.md

 A plugin to enhance user experience during network downtime.

-- Shows placeholder image in place of `NetworkImage` when there is no network is unawailable
+- Shows placeholder image in place of `NetworkImage` when the network is unavailable
 - Retries and fetches `NetworkImage` as soon as the device is connected to the internet

 Just use `NetworkImageWithRetry` in place of `NetworkImage`